top of page

 5. Connect the pillars:

-o Value prop → GTM efficiency
+o Value prop → GTM

 o GTM → financial predictability